Skip to Content

 Not easily defeated, we walked to Giotto’s Bell Tower (Giotto’s Campanile), one of the four monuments on the Piazza del Duomo.
 The 414 steps to the top were well worth it as the views of Cupola of Brunelleschi must be the best of anywhere in Florence!

 We wanted to visit Florence’s Duomo, but were turned away.
 We didn’t know that Duomo tickets sell out well in advance, so we missed out on this iconic thing to do in Florence with kids.
-If a visit to the Florence Duomo is on your must-do list, buy your Duomo tickets ahead of time or book an organized tour.

 We finished our first day with a visit to the Cattedrale di Santa Maria del Fiore.
 Despite a very extravagant exterior, the interior of the Florence Cathedral is surprisingly plain.